Guide - The Best of Park City

 Where to Go

-Woodward Park City offers tubing alongside its other action sports programming.
 Utah Olympic Park provides extreme tubing down steeper, faster lanes for those seeking more intensity.
+Reaching speeds up to 50 mph, tubing at the UOP has more restrictions than other nearby hills.

 What to ask about: Session lengths and reservation requirements.
 Peak periods often require advance booking.

 Local Insight: Go on a weekday morning if possible—the lanes are less crowded and you'll get more runs in your session.
-Gorgoza's location between Park City and Salt Lake makes it easy to combine with airport arrivals or departures.
+Woodward's location between Park City and Salt Lake makes it easy to combine with airport arrivals or departures.

 Create Your Free Park City Guide →